gjohnston9/rna-mcmc/README.md

 	- Runs `mcmc.py` four times with this new energy function.
 - `bin/stats/calculate_gelman_convergence_new_energy_function.R`
 - `bin/stats/calculate_effective_sample_size_new_energy_function.R`
+	- I updated this script to look at ladder distance, contact distance averages, and average branching in addition to root degree, number of leaves, and height.
+But when running the updated version, the process keeps getting killed after a few minutes.
+So if this happens to you, remove those new characteristics from the list at the top of the file.

 #### Using Kolmogorov-Smirnov to find a difference between values for characteristics under uniform and nntm distributions
 - `bin/main/mcmc.py` under both uniform and nntm distributions